 Abstract

-Gut microbiome diversity and functions are jointly shaped by the host’s genetic background and environmental conditions, but the consequences of this interaction are still unclear.
-Unravelling on the gut microbiome is particularly relevant considering the unprecedented level of human-driven disruption the ecological and evolutionary trajectories of species.
-Here, we aimed to evaluate whethersize-selective mortality influences the gut microbiome of medaka (Oryzias latipes), how environment conditions the genetic background of medaka on their microbiota, and the association between microbiome diversity and medaka fitness.
-To do so, we studied two lineages of medakathat were raised under antagonistic size-selective regimes for 10 generations (i.e. the largest or the smallest breeders were removed to mimic fishing-like or natural mortality).
-In pond mesocosms, the two lineages were subjected to contrasting population density and light intensity (i.e. used as a proxy of primary production, hence resource availability).
+Unravelling evolution-by-environment interactions on the gut microbiome is particularly relevant considering the unprecedented level of human-driven disruption of the ecological and evolutionary trajectories of species.
+Here, we aimed to evaluate whether an evolutionary response to size-selective mortality influences the gut microbiome of medaka (Oryzias latipes), how environmental conditions interact with the genetic background of medaka on their microbiota, and the association between microbiome diversity and medaka growth-related traits.
+To do so, we studied two lineages of medaka with known divergence in foraging efficiency and life history raised under antagonistic size-selective regimes for 10 generations (i.e. the largest or the smallest breeders were removed to mimic fishing-like or natural mortality).
+In pond mesocosms, the two lineages were subjected to contrasting population density and light intensity (used as proxies of resource availability).
 We observed significant differences in the gut microbiome composition and richness between the two lines, and this effect was mediated by light intensity.
-Indeed, the bacterial richness of fishing-like medaka (small-breeder line) was reduced by 34% under low-light conditions compared to high-light conditions, while it remained unchanged in natural mortality-selected medaka (large-breeder line).
-However, the observed changes in bacterial richness did not correlate with changes in growth rate or body condition, possibly due to functional redundancy among the microbial taxa residing in the gut.
+The bacterial richness of fishing-like medaka (small-breeder line) was reduced by 34% under low-light conditions compared to high-light conditions, while it remained unchanged in natural mortality-selected medaka (large-breeder line).
+However, the observed changes in bacterial richness did not correlate with changes in adult growth-related traits.
 Given the growing evidence about the gut microbiomes importance to host health, more in-depth studies are required to fully understand the role of the microbiome in size-selected organisms and the possible ecosystem-level consequences.

-Key words bacterial communities, 16S rRNA gene sequencing, harvest-induced evolution, environment
+Key words bacterial communities, 16S rRNA gene sequencing, harvest-induced evolution, mesocosm, light, fish density

 Introduction

 Over the past decade, the expansion of scientific literature investigating the gut microbiome has been largely motivated by increasing evidence of the microbiome’s role in health maintenance.
 Studies have highlighted the variety of pathways through which the gut microbiome can play this role – from influencing nutrient uptake and metabolism to regulating immune responses and pathogen susceptibility (Hanning and Diaz-Sanchez 2015, Moran et al. 2019).
-Gut-associated microbiomes can also incur the consequences of anthropogenic factors such as climate warming (Sepulveda and Moeller 2020), urbanisation (Teyssier et al. 2018, Trosvik et al. 2018, Sonnenburg and Sonnenburg 2019, and environmental pollution (Fouladi et al. 2020, Varg et al. 2021).
-These factors may increase the chances of imbalances in the gut microbiome (dysbiosis) with potential implications for individual host fitness.
+Gut-associated microbiomes can also incur the consequences of various anthropogenic stressors (Sepulveda and Moeller 2020, Teyssier et al. 2018, Trosvik et al. 2018, Sonnenburg and Sonnenburg 2019, Fouladi et al. 2020, Varg et al. 2021).
+These anthropogenic stressors may lead to imbalances in the gut microbiome (dysbiosis) with potential implications for individual host fitness.
 A notable example is the effect of increased temperature leading to reduced gut bacterial diversity in the common lizard (Zootoca vivipara), also potentially associated with a reduction in survival (Bestion et al. 2017).
-In teleosts (bony fish), diet composition and quality of surrounding waters have been both linked with variation in the gut microbiome composition (Talwar et al. 2018).
-Effects of diet composition and water quality can potentially be compounded by the impact of human activities (such as selective fisheries and habitat disruption).
-Understanding the changes in the gut microbiome and their potential influences on host health and survival is essential to fully understand mechanisms driving changes in impacted populations.
+Understanding how changes in the gut microbiome are related to host health and survival is essential to fully understand the mechanisms behind anthropogenic impact on wild populations.